jmigueprieto/baton/README.md

 Baton offers intuitive language constructs, like `IF statements` (WIP) and `WHILE loops` (WIP), which will result familiar to any developer.
-While Netflix Conductor does have built-in tasks for these operations, its use of JSON can make it somewhat challenging to read and understand; after all JSON is a data language and was not not intended to support things like control structures or type checking.
+While Netflix Conductor does have built-in tasks for these operations, its JSON DSL can make it somewhat challenging to read and understand; after all JSON is a data language and was not intended to support things like control structures or type checking.

 ## Hello World!